ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/code-coverage.rst

 .. note::

-   Doctests are not supported when gathering the coverage of the standard library, and the build system will enforce the presence of ``--no-doc``.
+   Doctests are not supported when gathering the coverage of the standard library, and the build system will enforce the presence of ``--all-targets``.